Preview & Edit

 If any selection of Marson's poems suggests unevenness, then my 'selection of selection' is even more so.
 But let's not trouble ourselves with that; we're not trying to define her.

-We celebrate complexity at The Examined Life, not answers.
-To understand a person is a life-long (longer if they reach immortality) journey of discovery, just as it is a life-long journey to be a person.
+At The Examined Life, we celebrate complexity, not answers.
+Understanding a person is a life-long (longer if they reach immortality) journey of discovery, just as it is a life-long journey to be a person.
 Marson is worthy of our attention because she contains multitudes and shoves them all in her verse.

 Photograph of Una Marson featured in Marson's Photograph of Una Marson, taken from her first collection of poems Tropic Reveries in 1930.
 Source: The British Library